 Within the Northern Ireland Football League at every club there is a myriad of talented people behind the scenes supporting the players week in and week out.
 From the manager, in the frontline and his coaching and medical staff, the administrative staff, the scouts, the sponsors, the tea ladies, those who launder the kit, the groundsmen - the list goes on.
 Among these is the Club Chaplain.

 The Sports Chaplain is increasingly becoming part and parcel of club life across the spectrum of not just football, but sport as a whole.
-Within the Danske Bank Premiership and Bluefin Championship there are chaplains at most of the 24 clubs.
+The majority of the NI Football League clubs now have an appointed club Chaplain.

 Sir Alex Ferguson commented "Chaplains can be of help to all sorts of people involved with sport, when crisis, need or difficulty comes.
 I commend the idea of sports chaplaincy and the work of Sports Chaplaincy UK to you."